Spiritdude/nodemcu-shell/README.md

 ## Network Configuration

-At first you need to configure `wifi/wifi.conf`, first copy `wifi/wifi.conf.dist` to `wifi/wifi.conf` and edit it:
+You need to configure `wifi/wifi.conf`: first copy `wifi/wifi.conf.dist` to `wifi/wifi.conf` and edit it:
 ```
 return {
    mode = "station",     -- "station" or "ap"